What is this?

 Acute hepatitis B can progress to a lifelong condition known as chronic hepatitis B. If left untreated, chronic hepatitis B can result in severe health issues, including liver damage, cirrhosis, liver cancer, and potentially death.

-fluids, and semen.
-It can also be transmitted from mother to baby during
+The virus spreads through contact with infected body fluids such as blood, saliva, vaginal fluids, and semen.
+It can also be transmitted from mother to baby during childbirth.

 Hepatitis B can be prevented with a safe and effective vaccine, typically administered soon after birth with booster doses given a few weeks later.
 The vaccine provides nearly 100% protection against the virus.